Root Canal vs. Dental Implant

 Read here to find out how long dental implants last.

 Pain of Root Canal Treatment

 The RCT procedure itself should be a painless dental procedure.
-Many patients are afraid of the this procedure because they are under the impression that RCT hurts.
-Root Canal Therapy is normally done under local anaesthesia and it does not hurt at all.
+Many patients are afraid of this procedure because they are under the impression that RCT hurts.
+Root Canal Therapy is normally done under local anaesthesia, and it does not hurt at all.
 For patients, an RCT procedure feels similar to changing an old filling.

 Pain after Tooth Extraction

 The only alternative treatment to RCT is unfortunately Tooth extraction and replacement of the natural tooth with an artificial tooth.
 Tooth extraction can also be done under local anaesthesia and therefore should be painless however, tooth extraction is the most traumatic dental treatment.
 Most extractions proceed without any complications but there will be some level of post-extraction pain after a tooth is removed.
 Extraction also involves the risk of dry socket but is in general treatable if you return to your dentist.

 Cost of RCT + Crown vs Extraction + Implant